 While dehydration can be a major cause of electrolyte imbalance, so too can drinking an excessive amount of water.
 This essentially flushes out your bladder and kidneys of vital electrolytes.
 No more than 3 gallons of water should be consumed each day.

 Many instances of electrolyte imbalance are caused by underlying infections and medical conditions, so an excellent remedy is to address the root of the problem.
 If you have kidney issues, blood pressure problems, a substance abuse problem or an eating disorder, fixing these issues may be the first step to solving your electrolyte problem.

 Some people take diuretics for various medical conditions, or if they want to lose weight quickly.
 This can also help to eliminate excess minerals from the body if you are suffering from an excess of electrolytes, which is just as dangerous as a deficiency.

 One of the more formal approaches to fixing an electrolyte imbalance is to intravenously add these salts to your bloodstream.
-This is particularly popular with people who are dehydrated or severely lacking potassium.
-Adding a concentrated dose of electrolytes to the body can be dangerous in some cases (particularly with sodium), so speak with your doctor about your options for resolving your electrolyte imbalance.
+This is particularly popular with people who are dehydrated or are severely lacking potassium.
+Adding a concentrated dose of electrolytes to the body can be dangerous in some cases (particularly with sodium), so speak with your doctor about the options for resolving your electrolyte imbalance.